All the Legal Mumbo Jumbo in Human Legible Format

 Health-Related Emergency Events

 - What is covered: Purchase Protection covers a sudden injury; a pregnancy emergency; an emergency surgery, or similar unplanned medical procedure within the seven (7) days prior to the event.
+For Coronavirus related terms and conditions, please see above.

 - Documents required for refund claim: In the case of an emergency medical procedure, a letter, declaration or affidavit from the medical provider who provided care, or a treatment record from the procedure itself.